What are Autism Spectrum Disorders?

 The Australian Bureau of Statistics figures for 2015 show that 164,000 Australians have autism.

-The underlying physiological causes of autism is not currently not known.
+The underlying physiological causes of autism are not currently not known.
 There is however strong evidence for a genetic basis, as autism does run in families.
-There is a 20% of having another child with autism if there is already an autistic child in the family.
+There is a 20% chance of having another child with autism if there is already an autistic child in the family.

 Autism is NOT caused by:

 - vaccinations or other medical interventions.

 Some genetic disorders such as Fragile-X Syndrome and Tuberous Sclerosis are more common in those with with autism, as are other conditions such as sleeping problems, ADHD, developmental delay/intellectual disability.

 - ASDs are currently diagnosed according to criteria detailed in the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5).
 Subcategories in the previous editions of the DSM (DSM IV-TR) included Autistic Disorder (AD), Asperger's Disorder (AspD) and Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS).

 - ASDs are difficult to diagnose as there are no obvious physical or biological signs and no simple screening tests, such as a blood test.
 A diagnosis can only be based on the child/person's developmental history and observation of behaviour.